 Establishing the right team-identifying the right people for the right roles-is integral to building trust and relationships among all the participants involved in a collective action.
-In turn, trust and credibility are often the cornerstone of a successful process, particularly wherever negotiations or a merging of interests is required.
+In turn, trust and credibility are often the cornerstones of a successful process, particularly wherever negotiations or a merging of interests is required.
 In conjunction with personal trust among participants, there must also be trust and confidence in the information base, analytical methods, and process structure.
-Each collective action implementation role listed below plays some part in building trust among participants and in the data, methods, and process that will be used to form the basis of decisions by those involved.
+Each collective action implementation role plays some part in building trust among participants and in the data, methods, and process that will be used to form the basis of decisions by those involved.
 If underlying discrepancies or mistrust of any kind are not addressed, or at the very least made known and acknowledged at the beginning of a process, the collective action effort may face insurmountable challenges along the way.

-There are six core implementation roles associated with collective action-who should perform these roles will differ with the type and goals of the engagement (the text box below identifies and describes these roles).
+There are six core implementation roles (see text box) associated with collective action-who should perform these roles will differ with the type and goals of the engagement.
 If you believe your company has strong, credible, trusting relationships with the other collective action participants, your organization may play multiple roles.
-However, the deeper the level of collective action engagement becomes (i.e., when moving into collaborative or integrative processes), the need for separating roles typically increases.
-It also can be very challenging for your organization to simultaneously effectively represent your specific interests and maintain either the reality or perception of an objective process convener.
+However, more engaged levels of collective action (i.e., when moving into collaborative or integrative processes) typically need roles to be separated.
+It also can be very challenging for your organization to simultaneously represent your specific interests and maintain either the reality or perception of an objective neutral process convener.